History of Sweden (1611–1648): Ingrian War

 The Russian difficulty was more easily and more honourably adjusted.
-When Novgorod submitted provisionally to the suzerainty of Sweden, Swedish statesmen had believed, for a moment, in the creation of a Trans-Baltic dominion extending northwards to Archangelsk and eastwards to Vologda.
+When Novgorod submitted provisionally to the suzerainty of Sweden, Swedish statesmen had believed, for a moment, in the creation of a Trans-Baltic dominion extending northwards to Arkhangelsk and eastwards to Vologda.
 The rallying of the Russian nation round the throne of the new tsar, Michael Romanov, dissipated, once and for all, this ambitious dream.
 By the beginning of 1616, Gustavus had become convinced of the impossibility of partitioning reunited Russia, while Russia recognized the necessity of buying off the invincible Swedes by some cession of territory.
 By the Treaty of Stolbovo on February 27, 1617 the tsar surrendered to the Swedish king the provinces of County of Kexholm and Ingria, including the fortress of Nöteborg (later Schlusselburg), the key to Finland.
 Russia, furthermore, renounced all claims upon Estonia and Livonia and paid a war indemnity of 20,000 roubles.
 In return for these concessions, Gustavus restored Novgorod and acknowledged Michael Romanov as tsar of Russia.